Advent

 Eucharistic Adoration - Church of the Presentation

-MENSAJE DEL SANTO PADRE FRANCISCO PARA LA ADVIENTO 2024
+MENSAJE DEL SANTO PADRE LEO PARA LA ADVIENTO 2025

 Para leer el mensaje completo del Papa Francisco, haga